rjb4standards/CISASAGReader/README.md

 SAG Spreadsheet: Implements [CISA Software Acquisition Guide spreadsheet](https://cisa.gov/sag) in Excel format

-When people ask me how to check that a vendor/product is following CISA Secure by Design principles and practices, [**here is what I tell them**](https://www.linkedin.com/posts/richard-dick-brooks-8078241_when-people-ask-how-to-i-check-that-a-software-activity-7273376285282783233-NVJx?utm_source=share&utm_medium=member_desktop)
+When people ask me how to check that a vendor/product is following CISA Secure by Design principles and practices, [**here is what I tell them**](https://www.linkedin.com/posts/richard-dick-brooks-8078241_when-people-ask-how-to-i-check-that-a-software-activity-7273376285282783233-NVJx?utm_source=share&utm_medium=member_desktop).
+People looking for a good model to procure trustworthy software products should consider this [procurement guidance from NASA] (https://energycentral.com/c/iu/caveat-emptor-software-consumers-has-arrived)

 Here is a simple windows batch file to process all SAG Spreadsheets in a folder
 ```sh